mkindahl/gomysqld/README.md

 ### Working with Servers

 Servers are created from distributions and you can create as many servers as you like.
-When creating a server, a distribution name need to be provided.
+When creating a server, a distribution name can be provided using the `-dist` flag.
 However, since distribution names can be quite long, it is sufficient to provide a unambigous substring of the distribution name.

+    gomysql server add -dist=5.1.71 my_server

+If no distribution is provided, a match of all distributions is done, which means that if you have a single distribution, it will pick that one.

-    gomysql add server my_server 5.1.71-linux
+    gomysql server add my_server

 Once you are done with the server, you can remove it using:

-    gomysql remove server my_server
+    gomysql server remove my_server

 Developer Notes